1. Home

 1. Install MySQL or MariaDB server for CMON database

-2. Download and transfer the ClusterControl packages to the ClusterControl server
+2. Download install-cc and install the ClusterControl

 Install MySQL/MariaDB